 The Whippet: (Fast freight service between New England and Chicago.)

 For more reading on the system you might want to consider picking up a copy of the The Rutland Railroad by author Jim Shaughnessy.
 While it is hard to find resources out there detailing the Rutland Mr. Shaughnessy’s book is a fabulous compilation of information on the railroad from its earliest beginnings to eventual shutdown in 1961.
-If you have any interest in the Rutland or would like to learn more about this fabled little Vermont railroad I would highly recommend Mr. Shaughnessy’s book.
+I have leaned on his book extensively in writing the history of the company featured here along with the related information (trains, steam locomotives, divisions, etc.).
+If you have any interest in the Rutland or would like to learn more about this fabled little Vermont system I would highly recommend Mr. Shaughnessy’s book.
 If you're interested in perhaps purchasing this book please visit the link below which will take you to ordering information through Amazon.com, the trusted online shopping network.